bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 This dialog allows to edit the content language and the formatting language.
 The language settings are used at design time for displaying the User Dialogs.
-If option *Use settings while simulating* is checked the settings are also used while simulating.
+If option *Enable simulation* is checked the settings are also used at runtime.

 .. figure:: /_images/simulation-debugging/content-formatting-language-settings.png